Curly Clayton (Harvey Ormerod)

 We met a musician called Curly Clayton, an old school session guitarist who owned a small 3-track studio in Highbury.
 He listened to our material and promised that he would secure a record contract for us within six months.
 This he did, and we signed to EMI.

-The article here mentions Curly’s appearance in a short film when he was with Eddie Carroll but it was Sid Millward who gave him his first real break by adding him his Band which also featured Kenny Baker on 2nd Trumpet.
-Sid Millward’s Orchestra was the resident band for the 1940 April 9 Imperial Theatre which was owned by Jack Buchanan, star of the opening show, Top Hat and Tails, whose Company built the Theatre as a drama and variety theatre Curly has listed the document as 1940 – he would have been about 20 when this appeared.
+The article here mentions Curly’s appearance in a short Film when he was with Eddie Carroll but it was Sid Millward who gave him his 1st real break by adding him his Band which also featured Kenny Baker on 2nd Trumpet.
+Sid Millward’s Orchestra was the Resident Band for the 1940 9th April Imperial Theatre, Brighton which was owned by Jack Buchanan, Star of the opening show, Top Hat & Tails, whose Company built the Theatre as a Drama & Variety Theatre Curly has listed the document as 1940 – he would have been about 20 when this appeared.

-A pensive Curly (Right) with Mealy and Costello
+A pensive Curly Clayton (Right) with Roger Mealy & Patrick Costello – The Producers